59de44955ebd/WinSetupShell/README.md

 ## Requirements

 - [Rufus](https://rufus.ie/en/) (or some similar tool)
-- USB stick (10 GB or larger)
+- USB flash drive (10 GB or larger)

 ## Setup

-- Use Rufus to download and install a Windows 11 setup .iso of the flavor and language of your choice (I used `Win11_25H2_German_x64.iso`) on the USB stick, turning it into a regular Windows 11 setup media.
+- Use Rufus to download and install a Windows 11 setup .iso of the flavor and language of your choice (I used `Win11_25H2_German_x64.iso`) on the USB flash drive, turning it into a regular Windows 11 setup media.
 Or let Rufus use a local .iso file that you downloaded before.
-- Download the lastest `WinSetupShell` release .7z, unpack it and copy its contents (2 folders and 2 files) to the root directory of the USB stick.
+- Download the lastest `WinSetupShell` release .7z, unpack it and copy its contents (2 folders and 2 files) to the root directory of the USB flash drive.
 - Done.

-*Windows setup USB stick created with Rufus, with the 4 additional WinSetupShell items copied to it*
+*Windows setup USB flash drive created with Rufus, with the 4 additional WinSetupShell items copied to it*
 ![](screenshots/rufus.png)

 ## Usage

-- Boot from the enhanced Windows 11 setup stick.
+- Boot from the enhanced Windows 11 setup flash drive.
 If you want to install Windows on the local PC, continue as usual.
 But if you instead want to (first) start the live system, see below.

 - When you see the Windows 11 Setup window, press `Shift+F10` to open a CMD prompt.